 “The amount of responses we got definitely improved after we started using pr.co.
 What I see happening is that we definitely have more journalists getting in touch, asking us questions to create a more unique story.
-I get many more people replying to a news release when I personalise it because it looks like a one-to-one email.
+I also see an increase in response rates of my emails, since they’re personalized and look like a one-to-one email.

 “What I see happening is that we definitely have more journalists getting in touch, asking us questions to create a more unique story.”— Ben Hillsdon, PR Officer at Shimano Europe Group